 One would think that the data showing sinking consumer confidence is most supportive of gold: The University of Michigan’s Index of Consumer Sentiment fell to 90 in March from 91.7 in February, marking a year-long downwards trend.
 Yet Holmes considers the rising consumer price index (CPI) to be the most beneficial for gold: CPI rose 2.3% year-over-year in February, representing the fourth straight month of inflation.

 Holmes reminds us that inflationary pressure is good for the metal: When real interest rates drop into negative territory (as they already have), the metal tends to prosper due to investors looking for loss-free options of preserving capital.

 Why is the Fed holding back and leaving interest rates unchanged?
-Read more here.china, cnbc, dollar, frank holmes, gold, international monetary fund, lawrieongold, marc faber, russia, seeking alpha, silver
+Read more here.china, cnbc, dollar, Featured, frank holmes, gold, international monetary fund, lawrieongold, marc faber, russia, seeking alpha, silver